 St Andrew’s has been awarded the status of “Major Church”

-We are preparing a set of leaflets for visitors:
+There is a set of four leaflets for visitors:

 There’s a plan of church and short details of some 17 notable places to visit.